pwkraft/pwkraft-old.github.io/research.md

 # Selected Work in Progress

 **Complaints About Police Misconduct Have Adverse Effects for Black Citizens** \\
 with Benjamin J. Newman.
-Invitation to revise and resubmit at _Nature Human Behaviour_.
+Revise and resubmit.

 **Everyone Cares about Fairness: Why Morality Doesn't Fit in a Bag of Words** \\
 with Robert Klemmensen and Erik Gahner Larsen. _Under review_.